renzmann/renzmann.github.io/content/emacsd.md

 ### `corfu` and `vertico` {#corfu-and-vertico}

 When I was using `corfu` and `vertico`, I did some hacking on it to optimize for `orderless`, as well as some "tab-n-go" style configuration.
+This is here as a vestige of days past, but good as a reference if I ever wanted to go back.

 ```emacs-lisp
 (use-package corfu